NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/RunKaapanaOnGkeAndImproveConnectivityOfKaapanaToIdc/README.md

 4. Retrieve dicom **thumbnail images** from the server
 5. Write a workflow to add them to **datasets view**
 6. **Flag** external dicoms to differentiate between **used storage DICOMWeb servers**.
+7. Enable using the data in dicom store as input for existing workflows in kaapana
+8. If possible, integrate **OHIF viewer** on kaapana with GCP dicom store

 ## Progress and Next Steps